Back to top

 - GCE A-level BBB.

-- BTEC Level 3 Diploma DD in any subject with A-level at grade.
+- BTEC Level 3 Diploma DM in any subject with A-level at grade B.

-- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BB.
+- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BC.

 - International Baccalaureate Diploma 30 points.
 GCSE English equivalent SL 5 or HL 4 and Mathematics SL 4 or HL 4.